bryanobieyisi/web-ui-developer-puzzle/CODE_REVIEW.md

 # Code Review
+google (page load optimizations in angular) application laod performance in angular. that is check for unessarry dependency libraries
 ## Problems
 1. Potential memory leak from observable in `ngOnInit()` in `libs/books/feature/src/lib/book-search/book-search.component.ts`.
-The observable should be unsubscribed from using `ngOnDestroy()` **--Fixed**
+The observable should be unsubscribed from using `ngOnDestroy()`

-2. Files with different functions are grouped together in `libs/books/data-access/src/lib/+state`.
-Actions, reducer and selector files should be grouped according to their function and their reference undated everywhere
+    The other solution would be to use `pipe()` with `takeUntil()` operator and a `Subject` to unsubscribe from the observable in `ngOnInit()`  **--Fixed**

+2. --verify-- `/Users/chukwukaodinakaobieyisi/Documents/web-ui-developer-puzzle-master-prod/libs/books/feature/src/lib/total-count/total-count.component.scss` is empty so remove

 3. No type tags added in `nx.json` and defined in `tslint.json`.
 Tags should be added to control folder access between apps in a mono repo

-4. This file `test-setup.ts` exists in both the `apps` and `libs` folders (`apps/okreads/browser/src/` and `libs/books/feature/src/`).
-It should be removed from `apps` and    should only exist in `libs` since it is shared.
+4. The method `searchExample()` in `book-search.component.ts` is unecessary because you can modify `searchBooks()` to do the same thing. **--Fixed**

 5. Bad naming conviention of `fb: FormBuilder` in `libs/books/feature/src/lib/book-search/book-search.component.ts`.
 Avoid using single and double character name declaration.
 Give specific names to variables and methods **--Fixed**

-6. Access modifiers like `private` are not used in class variables to encourage encapsulation. **--Fixed**
+6. -
 7. Lack of code documentation or comments to help make the code easy to read and understand